jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/screenshots/5c.jpg" width="250">
 </div>

-When Bob leaves the blue room, Photon notifies Alice and Charlie that the master client has changed.
+When Bob leaves the blue room, EOS notifies Alice and Charlie that the master client has changed.
 A host migration is needed: Alice opens a new UE4 listen-server, since she is the new master client of the blue room, and Charlie connects to her.